Why are immigrant visa cases refused?

 You are welcome to provide the documents to overcome your refusal up until the end of fiscal year for which you won the lottery.
 If your situation has not changed since your interview, the decision should remain the same.

-The Consular Section strongly encourages you Not to buy your tickets or make travel arrangements until after your visa is approved.
+The Consular Section strongly encourages you NOT to buy your tickets or make travel arrangements until after you receive your issued visa.
 The Consular Section cannot guarantee that your visa will be approved and cannot be responsible for the consequences of your decision to buy a non-refundable plane ticket.

 If your case is pending because the Consular Officer requested that you provide further information/documents, you should follow the instructions on the refusal sheet given to you after the interview and provide your documents as indicated on that refusal sheet.

-Please note that the instructions on the refusal sheets are the only method by which the Consular Section can accept further documentation.
-The Consular Section cannot accept documents provided by other means and can only accept documents from a person listed on the petition.
-In addition, the Consular Section does not accept immigrant visa documents at the American Citizen Services (ACS) office.
+Please note that the instructions on the refusal sheets are the only method by which the Consular Section can accept further documentation including those submitted to the American Citizen Services (ACS) office.

 Aside from the original interview, interviewing officers are not available to talk to applicants or petitioners about individual cases.
 The Embassy makes every effort to ensure that applicants and petitioners can voice their concerns contacting us by e-mail.
 The Immigrant Visa Unit reads and responds to every piece of correspondence it receives.